Skyanne/Animate-To-Godot-Timeline/README.md

 This function will generate a dictionary containing the animation name and animation data.
 There are two optional parameters you can use.

-`crop_buffer`

-which is a Rect2, and

-`animation_fps`

-which is an integer.
+`crop_buffer` which is a Rect2 and `animation_fps` which is an integer.

 The crop buffer dictates the rect of the crop region.
-The animation FPS is self explanatory, it will set the  FPS of the animation.
+The animation FPS will set the FPS of the animation.
 Accessing the animations is as simple as

 `var animations = ATTUtils.atlas_xml_to_timelines("XMLPATH")`